F41zK4r1m/GCP-Hound/README.md

 ### **Prerequisites**
 - Python 3.9 or higher
 - Access to target GCP environment(s)
-- BloodHound Community Edition or Enterprise (optional, for visualization)
+- BloodHound (8.0 or higher) Community Edition or Enterprise (optional, for visualization)

 ### **1. Clone Repository**